Blendify/blender-manual/blender_docs/manual/rigging/posing/visualization.rst

 You can also assign a "color theme" to a group (each bone will have these colors).
 Remember you have to enable the *Colors* button (*Armature* panel) to see these colors.
-Use the *Bone Color Set* drop-down list to select:
+Use the *Bone Color Set* select menu:

 - *Default Colors*: The default (gray) colors.
 - *nn* - *Theme Color Set*: One of the twenty Blender presets, common to all groups.